 - It’s harder to gain traction in some niches than others

-Key Example: I Am a Food Blog by Stephanie Le
+Example of the Niche Blog: I Am a Food Blog by Stephanie Le

-The premise of Stephanie Le’s food blog is simple — she posts recipes you can make at home and pairs them with pro-quality photography (and sometimes an interesting anecdote).
+The premise of Stephanie Le’s food blog is simple: she posts recipes you can make at home and pairs them with pro-quality photography (and sometimes an interesting anecdote).

 She also keeps things fresh by mixing non-recipe posts like “What’s in My Kitchen?
 Utensils Edition.”

-Stephanie’s blog does what so many of her competitors within the niche don’t do — it features drool-worthy pictures, a clean, minimalistic layout, a simply formatted recipe, and good writing punctuated by relatable stories.
+Stephanie’s blog does what so many of her competitors within the niche don’t do: it features drool-worthy pictures, a clean, minimalistic layout, a simply formatted recipe, and good writing punctuated by relatable stories.

 When analyzing your niche, ask yourself things like: